GetBack2Basics/TripCrafter/README.md

 🖼️ **Discover Pane**: At the top of your dashboard, see up to 3 locations from your itinerary, each cycling through up to 3 images every 10 seconds.
 Use the arrows to scroll through more locations, or let the images cycle automatically.
 The app loads images directly from Unsplash at runtime.
-🗺️ **Interactive Map View**: Visualize your trip route on Google Maps with turn-by-turn directions between locations and automatic travel time calculations.
+🗺️ **Interactive Map View**: Visualize your trip route on OpenStreetMap with turn-by-turn directions between locations and automatic travel time calculations using free routing services.

 🏝️ **Sample Trip**: The app comes pre-populated with an example Tasmania trip itinerary to get you started!